heatherprince/cosmoped/README.md

 ```

 2. initialize a CosMOPED object, specifying
   * path: to CosMOPED compression vectors for the parameters you are interested in
   * year: 2015 or 2018 to use the *Planck* 2015 or 2018 data releases
   * spectra: 'TT' for just temperature, or 'TTTEEE' for TT, TE and EE spectra
   * use_low_ell: True to use two low-l temperature bins, False to use just l>=30 data
 ```python
 path='../compression_vectors/output/LambdaCDM/'
 TT2018_LambdaCDM=CosMOPED(path, year=2018, spectra='TT', use_low_ell_bins=False)
 ```

 A note on compression vectors:
-* The CosMOPED compression vectors for the &Lambda;CDM parameters (h, omega_b, omega_cdm, tau_reio, A_s, n_s) already exist in compression_vectors/output, so to get the log likelihood for these you can don't need to make any new compression vectors.
+* The CosMOPED compression vectors for the &Lambda;CDM parameters (h, omega_b, omega_cdm, tau_reio, A_s, n_s) already exist in compression_vectors/output, so to get the log likelihood for these you don't need to make any new compression vectors.
 * note omega_b = &Omega;<sub>b</sub>h<sup>2</sup> and omega_cdm = &Omega;<sub>CDM</sub>h<sup>2</sup> (CLASS python wrapper naming conventions)